INDIA bloc wants to turn country's majority community into second-class citizens: PM Modi | Politics

 - India

-Addressing a public meeting in Ghosi here in Uttar Pradesh's Purvanchal region, he also alleged the opposition grouping will end the reservation given to SC, ST, OBC and give all of it to Muslims.
-He accused INDIA parties of making different castes fight among themselves.
-Attacking the Samajwadi Party (SP) and the Congress, which are constituents of the INDIA bloc, Modi said they have neglected Purvanchal over the years and turned it into a ''region of mafia, poverty and helplessness''.
+''This (INDIA bloc) group is saying that if they come to power, they will reimpose Article 370 in Kashmir.
+They will repeal the CAA (Citizenship (Amendment) Act) which gives citizenship to the victims of Partition.
+Whose agenda is this... this is what these anti-India forces want?'' he said.

-The SP and INDIA bloc are making castes fight among themselves so that they become weak, he alleged, adding this is being done ''to divert people's attention from the real issues''.
+Hitting out at the bloc, Prime Minister Modi claimed the ''INDI jamaat'' has been abusing him for his opposition to reservation on the basis of religion.

-''Today, I have come to alert the people of Purvanchal and Ghosi about the big conspiracy of the INDI alliance,'' Modi said, and counted the grouping's three ''big conspiracies''. ''First, the people of INDI alliance will change the Constitution and write in it afresh that reservation should be given on the basis of religion in India.
+The prime minister listed three ''big conspiracies'' of the opposition bloc and said, ''First, the people of INDI alliance will change the Constitution and write in it afresh that reservation should be given on the basis of religion in India.
 Second, these INDI people will end the reservation given to SC, ST, OBC.
 Third, they will give the entire reservation to Muslims on the basis of religion,'' Modi said.

-''The people associated with the INDI alliance who set fire to your houses, encroached on land, who emboldened rioters, who shed tears for the mafia, such people should not be allowed to set foot in Purvanchal,'' Modi said.
+Modi also alleged that the Congress created ''roadblocks'' for countries that wanted to purchase the BrahMos missiles.

-The rally was held in support of BJP and NDA candidates from Ghosi, Salempur and Ballia Lok Sabha seats.
+''There has been a demand for these in many countries but the Congress does not like it.
+Many countries wanted to purchase the BrahMos but the Congress government created hurdles because the 'INDI' people do not want India to become self-reliant in the defence sector,'' Modi said.

-Referring to the SP and Congress' previous manifestos, Modi said, ''In 2012 (assembly polls), the SP had clearly written in its manifesto that the reservation that Babasaheb gave to Dalits, similar reservation will be given to Muslims.''
-Modi further claimed the Congress declared educational establishments as minority institutions and gave reservation to Muslims there.
+The prime minister said, ''The day is not far when BrahMos missiles will also be made in Uttar Pradesh.''
+Referring to previous poll manifestos of the SP and the Congress, Modi said, ''In 2012 (assembly polls), the SP had clearly written in its manifesto that the reservation that Babasaheb gave to Dalits, similar reservation will be given to Muslims.''
+The Congress declared educational establishments as minority institutions and gave reservation to Muslims there, he claimed.

 ''What can be a bigger betrayal than this of the sons and daughters of Dalits, backward tribals?''
-Modi asked.
+Modi asked and added that the INDIA bloc wants to ''take back the country by several decades''.

 Referring to the Ram temple in Ayodhya, the prime minister said people from across the world are visiting it for a 'darshan' of Ram Lalla.
 But those of the SP and the Congress rejected the invitation for the temple's consecration ceremony, Modi said.